 - Kiefer Sutherland, star of the television show 24, took over as the voice of Snake in Metal Gear Solid V and wore facial capture technology to make the character resemble him.

 Have you ever found yourself playing a video game only to realise that you’ve heard the character’s voice before?
 It’s happened to me quite a few times.
 With this in mind, I did some digging and was quite surprised by how many famous actors have lent their voice talents to some very popular and even obscure games.

-Below is a list of some of the better-known actors who decided to grace our ears with their voices in some familiar and less familiar games.
+Below is a list of some of the famous actors who decided to grace our ears with their voices in some familiar and less familiar games.

-After successfully venturing forth on a quest to chuck a piece of jewelry into a smoldering volcano in The Lord of the Rings trilogy, Elijah Wood was offered the chance to voice another height challenged hero, Spiro the dragon.
+After successfully venturing forth on a quest to chuck a piece of jewellery into a smouldering volcano in The Lord of the Rings trilogy, Elijah Wood was offered the chance to voice another height-challenged hero, Spiro the dragon.

 Before voicing the titular purple dragon, Wood also voiced Frodo Baggins in The Lord of the Rings games and Mumble the dancing penguin in the Happy Feet game.
 Of course, Wood wasn’t the only big name to do voice work for The Legend of Spyro.
 David Spade, Wayne Brady, Christina Ricci, and even Gary Oldman, formed part of the impressive cast.

 Elijah has proven time and again that size doesn’t matter when trying to be a hero.
 More recently he voiced one of the protagonists in Double Fine’s Broken Age.